shajra/nix-example/tutorials/1-pkgs-make/README.md

 The application package runs this function to call the same open-source GNU Hello program we introduced in the [previous tutorial](../0-nix-intro/README.md).

 Everything is tied together in [this tutorial's `build.nix` file](./build.nix).
 This file evaluates to an attribute set with a few derivations.
 One of the attributes is our final application, called `example-shell-app`.
-This application provides the shell script which is called `example-shell`:
+This application provides a shell script called `example-shell`:

 ```shell
 nix build --no-link --file build.nix example-shell-app